Gastric Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Gastric Cancer

 Detection of a monoclonal (or myeloma) protein (M protein) in the serum or urine.

 Detection of more than 10% of plasma cells on a bone marrow examination.

 Detection of lytic bone lesions or generalized osteoporosis in skeletal x-rays.

 Serum albumin and beta-2-microglobulin levels.

 Detection of free kappa and lambda serum immunoglobulin light...

 The following tests and procedures may be used in the staging process:

-β-hCG (beta-human chorionic gonadotropin), CA-125, and CEA (carcinoembryonic antigen) assays: Tests that measure the levels of β-hCG, CA-125, and CEA in the blood.
-These substances are released into the bloodstream from both cancer cells and normal cells.
-When found in higher than normal amounts, they can be a sign of gastric cancer or other conditions.
+CEA (carcinoembryonic antigen) assay: Tests that measure the level of CEA in the blood.
+This substance is released into the bloodstream from both cancer cells and normal cells.
+When found in higher than normal amounts, it can be a sign of gastric cancer or other conditions.